psarando/shire-reckoning/Middle-earth-simulation.md

-Omitting the leap-day due in III 2060 (but keeping Mardil's extra 2 days) results in a deficit of 8h:5m:26s by the end of that year instead, and this may be the (incorrect) figure for Tolkien's "about 8 hours deficit" (and also works out to the same deficit as Jönsson's total).
+Omitting the leap-day due in III 2060 (but keeping Mardil's extra 2 days) results in a deficit of 8h:5m:26s by the end of that year instead, and this may be the (incorrect) figure for Tolkien's "about 8 hours deficit" (and also happens to work out to the same deficit as Jönsson's total).

 As an aside, I'll note that my deficit calculations also match Aaron Chong's, except for the hypothetical calculations (if the Kings' Reckoning continued beyond III 2059) of course.

-In any case, it appears Tolkien may have gotten back on track in his next statement about the deficit by III 2360:
+In Tolkien's next statement about the deficit,
 "Hador to 2360 added 1 day though this deficiency had not quite reached that amount."
 My calculations also show a deficit of not quite 1 day, at 18h:6m:40s by the start of III 2360.
 After Hador's extra day was added to III 2360, however, I calculate another *surplus* of 1d:0h:4m:34s at the start of III 2361,